What's Happening out in the Bering Sea

 May 3, 2010:

 We arrived in Dutch Harbor, Alaska yesterday, finished with our work for this cruise.
 Now is the time to unload our gear, gather up our data, pack our clothes, and get that cruise report started, while scientists for the next cruise arrive and get set up.
 The next cruise is more biology oriented and run by our EcoFOCI colleagues at NOAA's Alaska Fisheries Science Center in Seattle.
 One thing they will collect is Ichthyoplankton, eggs and larvae of fish.
-Bill, our mooring and tech guy will go with them to try and complete deployment of the moorings that did not get done because of that ice problem.
-Brrrrr, it's a cold Spring.

 We don't usually see other ships when we are out working, even fishing boats or crab boats like those on "Deadliest Catch", though there are plenty near Dutch Harbor and Kodiak.
 The Bering Sea is huge.
 The part we work in is called the Bering Sea shelf, and is relatively shallow part of the ocean, at 100 meters deep or less.
 We are often in the areas that are between 50 meters and 100 meters deep, called the Middle Shelf or Middle Domain.
 You can see this area on the map between the 50-meeter and 100-meter isobaths.